 This may cause your daemons to be halted before the trigger condition of interest has occurred.
 Typically, when using triggers, you will want to change the Streaming Memory Usage Control action such that the oldest trace events are discarded when the memory limit is exceeded.

 Pressing the Change Setting... button launches a dialog which allows you to change the memory limit and set the associated action.
-See "Streaming Memory Usage Control Dialog" on page 8-19 used to hold streamed events.
-You can also instruct NightTrace as to which action to take when the limit is reached; halt streaming daemons or discard the oldest trace events.
+See "Streaming Memory Usage Control Dialog" on page 9-20

 Streaming Memory Usage Control